Shipbuilders approve 3-year pact, ending monthslong strike

 Shipbuilders represented by Machinists Local S6 got most of what they wanted when it came to work rules and maintaining the status quo for hiring of subcontractors, along with the previous proposal's annual pay raises of 3% for three years.
 The company got streamlined rules for hiring subcontracting, and a commitment to work together to get back on track.

 Because of the pandemic, voting on the contract's approval — unanimously endorsed by the union negotiating committee — took place online and by telephone.
-Voting began Friday, ending at noon Sunday.
+Voting began Friday and ending at noon Sunday.
+The vote was 87% in favor of the contract among those who voted, said Jay Waldeigh, a district union official.

+“Now that we successfully protected our contract language with respect to subcontracting and seniority, we need to get back to work," said Local S6 President Chris Wiers.

 The shipyard builds the workhorse of the Navy fleet, destroyers that have the ability to provide air defense while simultaneously waging war against submarines and surface warships.
 Destroyers are also one of the few types of warships equipped to withstand a chemical attack.

-Note: This story has been corrected to show that the giant inflatable animal outside the union hall was a pig, not a rat.